Makuo12/freenove-tutorial-rust/README.md

 ## Learn Folder

-All tutorials are located in the `learn` folder.
+All tutorials are located in the `src/bin/project` folder.
 Navigate to this folder to find the individual tutorial directories and start learning!